-Chipewyan Lake School ranks second in all categories with regard to building condition, and first in utility costs and performance.
-According to the last review of the building condition, the requirements are:
+Chipewyan Lake School ranks high in all categories concerning building condition, including utility costs and performance in 2022.
+According to the last review of building condition, requirements are:

 Beginning with the exterior, the 'half log' vertical wood siding is extremely weathered and deteriorated; large gaps are present between logs.
 The siding does not provide an adequate rain screen and grants sanctuary for pests.
 Chipewyan Lake School's mechanical and electrical systems have reached their lifecycle expectancy and should be replaced.
 The school's millwork is original and requires replacement, including the plumbing fixtures.
 Concrete work is needed throughout Chipewyan Lake School, in spaces such as the gymnasium and main entry.
 The gymnasium concrete floor slab is exhibiting movement; there is no vestibule at the main entrance and no asphalt parking lot.
 Lawn areas should also receive minor regrading to better shed run-off from the higher site elevations.